learn-co-curriculum/dsc-introduction-to-numpy/README.md

 print ("Here is an array with the square footages for each room:", areas_of_each_room)
 ```

-    Here is an array with the square footages for each room: [130 180 320  20]

-### A temperatures example
+### A Temperature Conversion Example

-Now, let's imagine we have a list of temperartures that represent the average high temperatures for each month of the year in NYC.
-Currently, this list has all the temperatures in farenheight.
+Now, let's imagine we have a list of temperatures that represent the average high temperatures for each month of the year in NYC.
+Currently, this list has all the temperatures in fahrenheit.
 However, since NYC has such a large international presence and population, it would be great to also have these numbers in celsius as well.
 Without NumPy, we would have to access each element individually, get its value, convert the value to celcius, and add the new value to a new array.
-With NumPy, we can just multiply each element by the factor we need to convert farenheight to celcius.
+With NumPy, we can just multiply each element by the factor we need to convert fahrenheit to celcius.

-The formula for converting farenheight to celsius is below:
+The formula for converting fahrenheit to celsius is below:
 ```
 T(°C) = (T(°F) - 32) × 5/9
 ```